robert-laws/robert-laws.github.io/my_collections/_posts/2021-07-04-javascript-operators-binary.md

 ## Binary Operators

 In contrast to unary operators, which require just one operand to perform its operation, binary operators require two operands - as the name applies.
+Mozilla Web Docs (MDN) has an extensive section on [expressions and operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators), which include binary operators.
+Each different type of operator includes a link to the relevant section in MDN web Docs documentation sub-sections.

 ## Arithmetic operator